ycherkes/MockIt/README.md

 In the **Constructor** or **TestInitialize** (**SetUp** for NUnit) marked method create the instance of your **Service Under the Test** (SUT).

-After that you can see code analysis error and the next suggestions (lightbulbs):
+After that you can see code analysis error and the following suggestions (lightbulbs):
  - to create a constructor without parameters
  - to fill with mocks